BrunoRoth95/bank_marketing/readme.md

 ## Running the notebook

-Open bank_case.ipynb with jupyter notebook or jupyter lab
+Clone this repository and run bank_case.ipynb with jupyter notebook or jupyter lab